First Timers Guide

 Storing Your Personal Belongings

-Mount Pakenham has areas inside the Main Lodge to store your personal belongings.
+in 2020-21 Public Health requires Mount Pakenham to discourage all use of the Lodge, please use your vehicle for bag storage and booting up.
 We recommend leaving valuables at home or locking them in your car.
-Please note, there may be limitations on indoor storage in the 2020/21 season.
+Please note, there will be limitations on indoor storage and lodge use in the 2020/21 season.

 Mount Pakenham has regular and locking ski racks located outside the lodge.
 Ski locks are available at the Retail Shop.
 Equipment is not permitted inside the lodge.
 Please use the racks.